Adrien-Marie Legendre: Mathematical work

 His major work is Exercices de Calcul Intégral, published in three volumes in 1811, 1817 and 1819.
-In the first volume he introduced the basic properties of elliptic integrals, beta functions and gamma functions, introducing the symbol Γ normalizing it to Γ(n+1) = n!.
+In the first volume he introduced the basic properties of elliptic integrals, beta functions and gamma functions, introducing the symbol Γ and normalizing it to Γ(n+1) = n!.
 Further results on the beta and gamma functions along with their applications to mechanics – such as the rotation of the earth, and the attraction of ellipsoids – appeared in the second volume.
 In 1830, he gave a proof of Fermat's Last Theorem for exponent n = 5, which was also proven by Lejeune Dirichlet in 1828.

 In number theory, he conjectured the quadratic reciprocity law, subsequently proved by Gauss; in connection to this, the Legendre symbol is named after him.
 He also did pioneering work on the distribution of primes, and on the application of analysis to number theory.
 His 1798 conjecture of the prime number theorem was rigorously proved by Hadamard and de la Vallée-Poussin in 1896.

-Legendre did an impressive amount of work on elliptic functions, including the classification of elliptic integrals, but it took Abel's stroke of genius to study the inverses of Jacobi's functions and solve the problem completely.
+Legendre did an impressive amount of work on elliptic functions, including the classification of elliptic integrals, but it took Abel's study of the inverses of Jacobi's functions to solve the problem completely.

 He is known for the Legendre transformation, which is used to go from the Lagrangian to the Hamiltonian formulation of classical mechanics.
 In thermodynamics it is also used to obtain the enthalpy and the Helmholtz and Gibbs (free) energies from the internal energy.
 He is also the namesake of the Legendre polynomials, solutions to Legendre's differential equation, which occur frequently in physics and engineering applications, such as electrostatics.

 Legendre is best known as the author of Éléments de géométrie, which was published in 1794 and was the leading elementary text on the topic for around 100 years.
 This text greatly rearranged and simplified many of the propositions from Euclid's Elements to create a more effective textbook.